-Evaluating the plausibility of our simulations remains a challenge: although sensitivity tests and an analysis of the simulated circulation patterns reveal a robust and well interpretable behaviour of the SWGs, further tests would be required to assess whether all simulated events could really happen in our climate.
-It could for instance be interesting to analyze the simulated wet April-July periods with respect to more climate variables (e.g. relative humidity) to evaluate whether the water transport is physically plausible throughout the simulated period.
+Evaluating the plausibility of our simulations remains a challenge: although sensitivity tests and an analysis of the simulated circulation patterns reveal a robust and well interpretable behaviour of the SWGs, further tests would be required to assess 300 whether all simulated events could really happen in our climate.
+It could for instance be interesting to analyze the simulated wet April-July periods with respect to more climate variables as relative humidity in the atmosphere to evaluate whether the water transport is physically plausible throughout the simulated period.

-To further evaluate the plausibility of our simulations one could also compare them to extreme events simulated by large ensemble climate modelling experiments.
-In a study using a near term climate prediction model, Thompson et al. (2017) found that for England there is a considerable chance of unprecedented winter rainfall.
+To further evaluate the plausibility of our simulations one could compare them to extreme events simulated by large ensemble climate modelling experiments.
+A study using a near term climate prediction model, Thompson et al. found that for 305 England there is a considerable chance of unprecedented winter rainfall.
 Replicating a similar study for northern France spring precipitation would not only provide an alternative estimate of extreme spring precipitation but would also allow to further evaluate the circulation features of our weather simulations.

-Finally, our simulated extremes could be used as input of the regression-based yield model of Ben-Ari et al. (2018).
-These results should however be interpreted cautiously as our simulated weather extremes lie outside of the observed range and thereby also the range on which the yield model was trained.
-They could also be used in process based crop models, as a worst-case meteorological scenario.
+Finally, using crop models as the model developed by Ben-Ari et al. could be used to estimate how large the crop losses would be for our simulated weather extremes.
+These results should however be interpreted cautiously as our simulated weather extremes lie outside of the observed range and thereby also the range on which the crop models were trained.